romi/romi-robots-docs/docs/Scanner/tutorials/calibration.md

 ## Principles of the extrinsic calibration performed here
 The motor positions moving the camera along the acquisition path give a first indication of the scale of the picture, but this motor information is as accurate as the encoder allows them to be.

-To have the closest scaling from reality, we use *[Colmap](https://colmap.github.io/)* (a structure-from-motion algorithm) at the very beggining of the 3d reconstructions (see [here](/docs/Scanner/user_guide/pipelines.md)): this technique allows to refine the positions of the camera given by the robot motors.
+To have the closest scaling from reality, we use *[Colmap](https://colmap.github.io/)* (a structure-from-motion algorithm) at the very beginning of the 3d reconstructions (see [here](/docs/Scanner/specifications/pipelines.md)): this technique allows to refine the positions of the camera given by the robot motors.
 However, those computed positions are determined up to a scaling and roto-translation of the world and as a result, present a problem for measuring real world unit quantities.
 In addition, each camera pose is aligned with the corresponding CNC arm position.
 This can lead to a bias in scaling induced by the offset between the camera optical center and the CNC arm as represented in the following picture:
 ![Offset between camera and robotic arm](../../assets/images/calibration_camera_offset.png){width=600 loading=lazy}